Karoqnq/bite_spring2024_is/h2-should-tero-wear-a-helmet.md

 ### StudyFurn is a student focused online platform where students can connect to others by selling and buying affordable furniture, books, and other household appliances.

-For our assets we have 4 main priorities:
+For our assets we can sum them up into 4 prioritised categories:

 Authentication and Security -> StudyInfo for authentication, review system, buyer protection policies Affordability -> Students selling to students, market known for less income